In Mexico, one of world's biggest food markets stirs unease about infections

-MEXICO CITY (Reuters) - Every day, thousands of Mexicans crowd a massive food market that is a lynchpin of the capital’s food supply, though it sits at the heart of a major hotspot for the virus.
+MEXICO CITY (Reuters) - Every day, thousands of Mexicans crowd a massive food market that is a linchpin of the capital’s food supply, though it sits at the heart of a major hotspot for the virus.

 Mexico City’s sprawling Central de Abasto market, stretching across an area equivalent to about 327 football pitches, poses a major headache for officials trying to keep food supplies flowing without magnifying the spread of the coronavirus.